SEND INFORMATION REPORT

-Specialist equipment will be considered on an individual basis.
+Specialist equipment will be considered on an individual basis and as needs require.

 7. What are the arrangements for consulting parents of children with special educational needs about, and involving them in, their education?

-In addition to this, parents of pupils with a statement of SEN/Education, Health and Care Plan will be invited to contribute to and attend an annual review, which, wherever possible will also include other agencies involved with the pupil.
+In addition to this, parents of pupils with a statement of SEND / Education, Health and Care Plan will be invited to contribute to and attend an annual review, which, wherever possible will also include other agencies involved with the pupil.
 Information will be made accessible for parents.

-Our parents are consulted with throughout the year via workshops, termly reviews and additional parents meetings.
+Our parents are consulted with throughout the year via workshops, termly reviews and additional parents’ meetings as well as workshops.
 We consult with our parents through parent rep meetings and through surveys.
 We ask parents to be part of policy writing and reviews and ask for their feedback on policy including access arrangements.

-If parents have a concern with the SEN provision at St Paul’s Primary, we ask that they take these up with the class teacher, then SENDco and then Headteacher in that order.
-If there continues to be a concern, then parents can contact the schools SEN link governor Margaret Thompson.
+If parents have a concern with the SEND provision at St Paul’s Primary, we ask that they take these up with the class teacher, then SENDCo and then Headteacher in that order.
+If there continues to be a concern, then parents can contact the school's SEND link governor Monica Lombardelli.